jon-jacky/home/design.md

 - <https://inverse.website/> - *in:verse* a poetic programming language

-21 Apr 2020 and ongoing, most recent 15 Dec 2022:  <a name="21-Apr-2020"></a>
+21 Apr 2020 and ongoing, most recent 8 Mar 2023:  <a name="21-Apr-2020"></a>
    designs for blogs, personal web pages, etc., most recent at the top.

+- <https://sfpc.study/> - An unusual design for an unusual organization.

 - <https://grugbrain.dev/> -
-  An example of the simplicity it advocates: One file, simple HTML with a bit of simple CSS inline at the start of the file.
+  An example of the simplicity it recommends: One file, simple HTML with a bit of simple CSS inline at the start of the file.
 That's all!
 Simple and effective.